 Girls Dormitory: We are very pleased to update you that the much-anticipated Girls’ Dormitory is progressing well.
 The next stage of construction is the roof which should start in the next couple weeks.
 This effort has been an amazing journey for all of us: a 10-year vision, 6-year fundraising effort, hundreds of donors and many planning hours later, we are getting closer to completion.

-We are so very grateful to you, our donors, and to our partners on the ground in Uganda, led by the school administration and the Board of Directors who have worked tirelessly to get us to this juncture.
+We are so very grateful: to you, our donors, and to our partners on the ground in Uganda, led by the school administration and the Board of Directors who have worked tirelessly to get us to this juncture.
 They say that a photo speaks a thousand words.
 As such, please enjoy the few progress photos below documenting the stage of construction as of end of January 2018.
 With your generous gift, the work has moved forward to create safe housing conditions for vulnerable girls in the community.
 As we approach the grand opening of the Girls Dorm, the Harambee team is excited to launch Adopt-A-Bed campaign and ensure that the girls residing in the Girls Dormitory have bed frames, and necessary bedding materials such as mattresses, sheets, pillows, and school kits.

 Alternatively, please help us spread the word to your community; we know there is power in numbers and power in personal connections.
 As always, we are appreciative for your support and generosity,